dmsc/fastbasic/compiler/USAGE.md

   You can also follow the `emit` with a list of symbols enclosed in curly braces ( `{` and `}` ).

-The last pattern in a rule can also be the special word `pass`, this makes the parser to accept the rule even if no other pattern matched, effectively making the rule optional.
+The last pattern in a rule can also be the special word `pass`.
+This makes the parser accept the rule even if no other pattern matched, effectively making the rule optional.

 Finally, there is a special rule named `PARSE_START` that the parser calls for